Dress Shirt Styles & Fit Guide

 First off, a performance fabric dress shirt will not (at least for now) replace the classic cotton dress shirt.
 I don’t see this happening in any professional setting any time in the near future.
 Performance fabric dress shirts can look great and appear wrinkleless, but at the end of the day it’s not a ‘crisp, freshly pressed, dress shirt’.

 Contrary to most performance fabric dress shirts that I'm writing about in this section here, Twillory offers a performance shirt under their Endurance line that I have and will continue to wear for client meetings.
-This is NOT the case for many performance dress shirts on the market, but Twillory got the fabric blend dead on.
+This is NOT the case for many performance dress shirts on the market, but Twillory got the fabric blend right.
 The Endurance shirts are some of my favorite shirts that I own right now.
 I have even worn them under sweaters when I'm going out to dinner at night since they are so comfortable.

 Back to the regular performance fabric dress shirts from most other brands, they are a great alternative for someone working in a casual setting who wants to step up their wardrobe without coming off as too stiff.
 They have sizing options similar to a classic dress shirt, but they often might run Small, Medium, Large, and Extra Large.
 This will give you a lot less control over the fit.
 As a counterpoint though, these newer companies are all about fit and their slim fits in the Small, Medium, Large and Extra Large sizes fit a lot better than other traditional dress shirt companies.
 There are, however, performance fabrics that have more size ranges available.
 It’s just about finding the right one for you.

 I’ve gotten a lot of wear out of my performance fit dress shirts, but I generally wear them with the sleeves rolled up and the collar wide open.
 Another consideration for these types of shirts is they often don’t work as well with ties as the traditional dress shirt.
 If you’re wearing ties a lot then I would recommend primarily purchasing from the above companies.